 Fannie Mae is committed to helping homeowners remain in their homes.
 We work with mortgage companies (i.e., mortgage lenders and servicers) and housing counselors to help homeowners who may be experiencing hardships.
 For more information, visit www.fanniemae.com .

-If your loan is owned by Fannie Mae, find the Mortgage Help Center location closest to you and click "Make Appointment."
-All services offered by the Fannie Mae Mortgage Help Centers are FREE.
-Click here to make an appointment with a Fannie Mae Mortgage Help Center .
+If your loan is owned by Fannie Mae, you can request assistance from our Mortgage Help Network.
+All services offered by the Fannie Mae Mortgage Help Network are FREE.
+Click here to learn more, including how to find out if you have a Fannie Mae-owned loan and how to request help.

 No. Fannie Mae does not offer loans directly to consumers.
 Contact your mortgage company to determine if you qualify for a refinance.
 If your loan is owned by Fannie Mae, ask your mortgage company if you are eligible for the government's Home Affordable Refinance Program (HARP) .
 Find mortgage company contact information in your mortgage coupon book or monthly mortgage statement.